 Montana’s Wage Problem

-Natural Resources, High-tech, and
+Natural Resources, Manufacturing, and High-Tech are the Solution

 Natural resources (timber, coal, minerals, oil and gas), high-tech, and manufacturing are the top three industries nationally in terms of the highest-paying jobs.
 If we want to raise wages in Montana communities, we must create more jobs in these industries.